 Why does SEO matter?
 Why does what Google thinks about your website matter?
 Think about the last time you used a search engine, which results did you look at?
-We bet you only looked at the first three and didn’t even click on to the second page.
+We bet you only looked at the first three and didn’t even click on the second page.
 Are we right?
 If we are, you’re just like the majority of searchers on Google!
-THAT’s why SEO is important for your site.
-So, if your competitors are ranking on page one and you’ve been left on page two, the chances are that your leads and sales are going to be much lower.
+That’s why SEO is important for your site.
+If your competitors are ranking on page one and you’ve been left on page two, the chances are that your leads and sales are going to be much lower.

 Your sitemap tells Google about the structure of your site and exactly how it’s organised in order to allow it to crawl your site much more effectively.
 Sitemaps are an important method of communication between your website and search engines.
 Not only do they tell your users where to go, they also tell search engines where to go and how pages are organised.